medimarket.com logo

 Complications and Treatment of Prostate Surgery

-Prostate surgery is most commonly performed to treat prostate cancer or benign prostatic hyperplasia (BPH).
+Prostate surgery is most often performed to treat prostate cancer or benign prostatic hyperplasia (BPH).
 The term prostatectomy refers to the complete surgical removal of the prostate.
-The procedure can be associated with various complications, which can be classified as acute (short-term) and long-term.
+The procedure can be associated with various complications, which can be divided into acute (short-term) and long-term complications.

 Acute (short-term) complications of prostatectomy and their management

-These typically appear in the days or weeks after the operation.
+These typically appear in the days or weeks after surgery and are generally manageable.

-• Bleeding and hemorrhagic complications – Significant blood loss can occur during or after surgery, which may even necessitate blood transfusion.
+Bleeding Significant blood loss during or after surgery, which rarely may require blood transfusion.
+Close monitoring, blood transfusion if necessary.

-• Infections – A urinary tract infection or wound infection may develop.
+Infection A urinary tract infection or wound infection may develop.
+Antibiotics, careful wound care.

-• Blood clot formation (deep vein thrombosis, pulmonary embolism) – The risk of clot formation is increased during and after surgery, and clots can travel to the lungs.
+Blood clot formation (deep vein thrombosis, pulmonary embolism) The risk of clot formation is increased around the time of surgery and clots can reach the lungs.
+Anticoagulants, early mobilization.

-• Suture failure – The suture between the bladder and the urethra may not heal properly, which can lead to urine leakage.
+Suture failure The bladder–urethra suture may not heal properly, causing urine leakage.
+Extended catheter use, medical follow-up.

-• Pain and swelling – Postoperative pain and pelvic swelling can persist for weeks.
+Pain and swelling Postoperative pelvic pain and swelling can persist for weeks.
+Pain relief (NSAIDs, stronger analgesics if needed).

 Long-term complications of prostate surgery